 After canceling the Chicago protest, Trump was quoted saying 'these guys, they had professional signs'.
 As if a well produced sign is something beyond that of citizenry.

-This work connects to design theorist Abram Game’s thoughts on a successful poster, as documented in the History of Graphic Design from Phillip Meggs.
+This work connects to design theorist Abram Game’s thoughts on successful posters, as documented in the History of Graphic Design from Phillip Meggs, chapter 14—Post Cubist Pictorial Modernist.

 The poster within a poster simply demonstrates a civilian protest against ideals that are not representative of the United States.
 In a manner, here we question his motives and tactics by meeting inflammatory speech with equally strong actions, thus countering aggression.